NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 	2 a * b

 Indeed, Mathematica's attribute `Flat` does precisely that.
-Note that this is stil *structural matching*, not *mathematical matching*, since the pattern `1 + x_` would not match an integer `2`, even though one could write `2 = 1 + 1`!
+Note that this is still *structural matching*, not *mathematical matching*, since the pattern `1 + x_` would not match an integer `2`, even though one could write `2 = 1 + 1`!